Deadline extended for Spring 2021! Applications will now be accepted until December 1, 2020 | Apply today

 The iMSA is flexibly designed to meet the needs of the modern day student; whether you want to transition into accounting, sit for the CPA exam, become a CFO, or apply leading analytics skills into your existing career.

-The program has two official start dates throughout the year, in January and August.
+The program has three official start dates throughout the year, in January, May, and August.
 Students can begin as non-degree students at any time throughout the year.